LordLumineer/CustomStreamElementsWidget/README.md

 Feel free to share any issues you may encounter, I'll try to fix them as soon as I can.
 Feel free to share any ideas you may have, I'll try to implement them as soon as I can.
 ## Custom Chat boxes
+Here you can find some custom chat boxes I've made for StreamElements.
 ### PrettyChat
 __Warning :__ It may still need some work on the even reaction, sometimes it get stuck (I could only test it with SE test tool, not live).
 - Dynamic themes